Nobody plans to have to defend against a DUI charge.

 And now the State Attorney is trying to convict you of a serious crime.
-Your license has been taken away.
-And it does not take a rocket scientist to know that this can devaste your employment prospects in the future.
+You're subject to driver license suspension.
+And it does not take a rocket scientist to know that this can devastate your employment prospects in the future.

-We know what your going through.
-And with 6 former Pinellas County/ Sixth Judicial Circuit prosecuting attorneys on our team we know exactly what it takes to defend you.
-While we utilize approach to designing DUI defenses, we assign a specific attorney to spearhead your case and fight your charge.
+We know what you're going through.
+And with 6 former Pinellas County/ Sixth Judicial Circuit prosecuting attorneys on our team, we know exactly what it takes to defend you.
+While we utilize an approach to designing DUI defenses, we assign a specific attorney to spearhead your case and fight your charge.

 To learn more, feel free to review our information below:

-Most DUI's that happen in St. Petersburg follow a certain process.
+Most DUI's that happen in St. Petersburg follows a certain process.

 In the majority of cases the DUI begins with an officer pulling over a driver.
-The big police agencies include the St. Pete Police, the Pinellas County Sherriff's office, or the Florida Highway Patrol.
+The big police agencies include the St. Pete Police, the Pinellas County Sherriff's office, or the Florida Highway Patrol Law Enforcement.